FRYERS RIDGE

 CFA Region 2 - North Western

-Photo and information supplied by Jim Hawkins
+Photo and information supplied by Jim Hawkins in 1998

 This tower was erected in approx. 1979 to replace the old tower, which was about 1km away.